Introduction to the Joker movie

 I remember his reaction at the start of the film toward the boys who beat him up.
 He didn't react at all because their hearts were still free of darkness, despite what they had done to him.
 His response was rational and wise because he understood that what they did was just a silly prank by young boys.

-Arthur's dancing in the public bathhouse was his way of temporarily escaping his harsh and bitter reality.
+Arthur's dancing in the public bathhouse was his way of briefly escaping his tough and bitter reality.

 Number three

 This scene is called the scene of two shocks.
-The first occurs when he discovers that he is adopted and has suffered abuse from his mother's friend since he was young, yet she doesn't react to this revelation.
+The first happens when he finds out he is adopted and has been abused by his mother's friend since he was young, yet she doesn't react to this revelation.

-The second shock happens when he visits his neighbor Sophie, enters her apartment, and sits on her couch.
-She is surprised to see him there and asks about his unexpected presence.
-He tells her that he had a bad day, spreads his arms like a gun, and points at his head as if shooting himself.
+The second shock occurs when he visits his neighbor Sophie, enters her apartment, and sits on her couch.
+She is surprised to see him there and asks about his unexpected visit.
+He explains that he had a bad day, spreads his arms like a gun, and points at his head as if shooting himself.
 This triggers images in his mind and shocks us viewers, as she has never paid attention to him, was never his friend, and was not with him in the hospital when his mother fell ill—at least, that’s what he imagines or sees in his daydreams.
-Then, the scene shifts to outside her apartment, where he quickly leaves for his own place.
+Then, the scene shifts outside her apartment, where he quickly leaves for his own place.

 These were two consecutive scenes of intense psychological pain for Arthur.
 They hit him like a knockout punch in the boxing ring and also shocked the viewers.
 They carried several implications, the first being that his psychological state, which caused him to laugh, referenced his childhood.

 A child exposed to such cruelty, violence, and pain would inevitably develop a kind of learned violence and hysteria in his interactions with others.
-Because Arthur was physically weak, it was his mind that drove him, sometimes exchanging violence for violence, sometimes escaping into hysterical laughter, and other times turning to his imaginary friend, his neighbor Sophie, who represented the normal, everyday life that any person should have.
+Because Arthur was physically weak, it was his mind that drove him; sometimes he exchanged violence for violence, sometimes he escaped into hysterical laughter, and other times he turned to his imaginary friend, his neighbor Sophie, who represented the normal, everyday life that any person should have.

-The second implication here is that he was dedicating a large part of his life to caring for his mother, who, he realized, was not the same person.
-Instead, she simply handed him over to her friend, allowing him to do as he pleased.
-This took away any sense of love and compassion he had for others and unleashed his desire for simple revenge against those who wronged him.
-This is what destroyed what was left of the good Arthur.
+The second implication here is that he spent a significant part of his life caring for his mother, who, he realized, was no longer the same person.
+Instead, she simply handed him off to her friend, allowing him to do as he pleased.
+This eroded any sense of love and compassion he once had for others and unleashed his desire for simple revenge against those who wronged him.
+This is what destroyed what little good remained in Arthur.

-The third implication concerns the society around Arthur.
-Wasn't it supposed to protect him from such a mother and such a fate?
+The third implication involves the society surrounding Arthur.
+Wasn't it meant to protect him from such a mother and such a fate?
 Instead, it was complicit, like everyone else, in destroying this simple man who only wanted a straightforward, normal life like everyone else.

 Number four

-When he was in the studio filming an episode with the famous broadcaster Murray, it was a scene that featured a truly amazing performance from Joaquin Phoenix, showcasing creativity in acting, dialogue, photography, and directing.
+When he was in the studio filming an episode with the famous broadcaster Murray, it was a scene that featured a truly remarkable performance from Joaquin Phoenix, displaying creativity in acting, dialogue, cinematography, and direction.
 He had finally reached his dream, but at the wrong time.
 He had lost his kindness, his mother, his girlfriend, and his job, and now the golden opportunity had come to him.
-Instead of celebration, this chance turned into raging anger and a display of his resentment toward society and what it does to simple and suffering people like him.
+Instead of celebration, this chance turned into fiery anger and a show of his resentment toward society and how it treats simple, suffering people like him.

-He intended, after speaking with Murray, to end his life on live air in front of his followers.
-But when Murray threw some sarcasm at him and told him that what he did to the three young men caused chaos in the city, and that he was making up fake excuses and blaming others for his failures, Arthur decided to get revenge.
-So he shot him, seeing him as just another hateful person, like the others—someone trying to stage a program filled with laughter, even at the expense of simple-minded people like Arthur.
+He planned, after talking with Murray, to end his life on live radio in front of his followers.
+But when Murray threw some sarcasm at him and accused him of causing chaos in the city with the three young men, and said he was making up fake excuses and blaming others for his failures, Arthur decided to seek revenge.
+So he shot him, seeing him as just another hateful person, like the others—someone trying to put on a show filled with laughter, even at the expense of simple-minded people like Arthur.

-Arthur revealed the truth about his society, and indeed all societies.
+Arthur revealed the truth about his society, and indeed about all societies.
 The vulnerable or ill person is ignored, with no rights other than to face ridicule, anger, and violence from others.
-This is the true crime—causing chaos as an unavoidable outcome of its future.
+This is the true crime—causing chaos as an inevitable consequence of its future.
 You destroy the innate goodness in a person, strip away compassion, and deprive him of the right to a normal life.

 Comments